Deffro/Data-Science-Portfolio/README.md

 This is a very popular [kaggle kernel](https://www.kaggle.com/deffro/eda-is-fun) with more than 800 upvotes and 30.000 views, with which I won the 1st prize on the best kernel in that Kaggle competition.

+## :house_with_garden: Cluster Neighborhoods

+[This](https://github.com/Deffro/Data-Science-Portfolio/blob/master/Notebooks/Cluster%20Neighborhoods.ipynb) is a project that aims to help practicing some technologies and Data Science.

+Let's suppose that you live in Toronto, Canada (you can do this for every city that has enough data) and you found a better job.
+This job is located in the other side of the city and you decide that you need to re-locate closer.
+You really like your neighborhood though, and you want to find a similar one.

+This code uses the venues of each neighborhood as features in a clustering algorithm (k-means) and finds similar neighborhoods.

+Things that were used

+1. **Beautiful Soup** - Package that lets us extract the content of a web page into simple text
+2. **Json** - Handle json files and transform them into a pandas dataframe
+3. **Geocode** - Package that converts an address to its coordinates
+4. **Scikit Learn** - Machine learning package in order to use clustering
+5. **Folium** - Package to create spatial maps.
+NOTE: Maps that are created from folium are not displayed in jupyter notebook.
+I provide links to them as static images.

 ## &#x1F4D9; Pandas Tutorial

 Are you starting with Data Science?
 Pandas is perhaps the first best thing you will need.
 And it's really easy!